LVutner/LumeniteFX/README.md

 # LumeniteFX Shaders
 Any questions, comments or need help?
 Join the LumeniteFX discord server: https://discord.gg/deXJrW2dx6

-## RTAO - RayTraced Ambient Occlusion
+## RTAO - Ray Traced Ambient Occlusion
 ![RTEffects_Poster](https://github.com/umar-afzaal/asset-repo/blob/mainline/lumenitefx/RTAO_poster.jpg)
 Ambient Occlusion shader for ReShade with the ray tracing technique.
 Optimized to the moon and back for scoring 0.65ms on the Sponza Atrium scene at 1440p (5070Ti).